system-zero/system-zero/data/docs/la.md

 its implementation, and here in this domain, every little bit little detail matters quite a bit of bits.

-It was never a design from the scratch, it was written without any sense of what i would be faced.
-Added almost every bit, bit by bit and block by block as was still keeping on to the next beats of thoughts of what i wanted next.
+There was never a design from the scratch, it was written without any sense of what i would be faced.
+Added almost every bit, bit by bit and block by block as was still keeping on to the next bits of thoughts of what i wanted next.
 _The whole thing is a big hack_, like to steal in black jack.

 There isn't a proper lexer/parser/vm.
 It is just a bunch of (sometimes clever